 If you’re still at work or like to cover you legs, Daylong offer loads of different styles of maternity tights to keep you circulation flowing and your bump comfortable.

 As you get nearer to your due date, you’ll find sleeping more tricky.
 Your bump will get in the way of you tossing and turning, and you might find you need to go to the toilet a lot anyway.

 Keep cool and comfy with loose fitting garments in soft cotton and breathable fabrics.
 Opt for a nightie if it’s warm enough as it’ll keep you feeling cool, or if you wear trouser bottoms, choose lightweight fabrics with soft elasticated waistbands.

-As your feet begin to swell, squeezing your feet into narrow shoes might not be such a great idea!
+As your feet begin to swell, squeezing your feet into narrow shoes is not a great idea.
 Keep heels at a minimum and choose wide fitting styles from retailers like Hotter.
 These will help reduce swelling of the ankle, too, as less pressure will be applied to your feet.
 For the winter, check out SimplyBe for wide calf boots.

 Good fitting trousers/jeans

 A well-fitting pair of jeans or trousers will get you from day to day.
 When choosing the perfect pair of maternity jeans, make sure your baby bump is comfortable and well covered.